wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

 `wbs install` uses the terminal wizard by default. `wbs install --web` uses the browser UI.
 Both paths use the same containerized Commander entry point and the same host orchestration scripts.

+When configuration is resumed, an existing `.env` is the sole base and submitted answers update it without importing new values from the template.
+The template is used only when creating a new configuration.
+This preserves custom and release-specific settings while still allowing the CLI or web form to fill missing required values.

 For local networking, add `--local`.
 This retains the normal dependency and checkout behavior; it only selects the no-public-domain networking mode.
 The installer then defaults to:

 ```bash